nucleartide/emberconf-2018/Readme.md

 #### Everything they didn't tell you about the Ember Community by [Jessica Jordan](https://twitter.com/jjordan_dev)

-_Jessica provides an exhaustive overview of the Ember.js ecosystem and JavaScript subculture._
+_Jessica provides an exhaustive overview of the Ember.js ecosystem and Emberista subculture._

 - Video - Not uploaded yet.
 Submit a [PR](https://github.com/nucleartide/emberconf-2018/pulls) if you find it!
 - Slides - Not uploaded yet.
 Submit a [PR](https://github.com/nucleartide/emberconf-2018/pulls) if you find it!